 (SOUNDBITE OF CHEERS)

 ALLEN: Several times a day, visitors can watch dolphin, killer whale and sea lion shows.
 General Manager Andrew Hertz says the Seaquarium - perched on Virginia Key in the middle of Biscayne Bay - enjoys advantages other aquariums and marine parks, like Sea World, don't have.

-Mr. ANDREW HERTZ (General Manager, Seaquarium): We pull our water for our animals straight out of the bay and we filter it, and we give them clean water.
+ANDREW HERTZ: We pull our water for our animals straight out of the bay and we filter it, and we give them clean water.
 But the quality of our water is only as good as the quality of the bay.

 ALLEN: Einar Gustafson is Seaquarium's park services director and the man who's now scrambling to develop a plan to safeguard the cleanliness of its seawater.

 GUSTAFSON: We're looking at wells to augment our water supply.
 We're looking at oil-water separators.
 There's lot of different options in there.

 ALLEN: General manager Andrew Hertz says the park's most vulnerable animals are its fish, like the rays swimming in one of its outside tanks.

 HERTZ: We've got a spotted eagle ray right here coming by, and then we've got some southern sting rays in here.
 And they look like fairly hardy animals.
 But these guys are reliant on the cleanliness of this water for their oxygen.

 ALLEN: Greg Allen, NPR News, Miami.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.